 The DWS draws water through a raw water intake pipe from the low lift station into Isthmus Bay.
-One of three centrifugal low lift pumps transfers water from the low lift station to the water treatment plant (WTP).
+Three centrifugal low lift pumps transfers water from the low lift station to the water treatment plant (WTP).

-The WTP has a rated capacity of 1351 m3/day and contains two membrane filtration package systems complete with controls and instrumentation.
+The WTP has a rated capacity of 1,351 m3/day and contains two membrane filtration package systems complete with controls and instrumentation with a combined treatment capacity of 15.6l/s.
 The membrane system has a membrane backwash and clean-in-place system including a hot water and compressed air system as well as sodium hypochlorite, acid and caustic injection capabilities.
 On site storage is provided by two 96 m3 chlorine contact tanks and one 487 m3 reservoir with water flowing to a common high lift well.
 There are five vertical turbine high lift pumps pumping water to a 384 m3 high lift well.
-Chlorine is added to the raw water intake mouth for zebra mussel control, at the outlet of the filters for primary disinfection and at the high lift pump discharge header for trim chlorination.
-The WTP is equipped with one 230 kW diesel generator for backup power and all process control and monitoring equipment for the Lion's Head DWS.
+Chlorine is added to the raw water at the intake mouth for zebra mussel control and at the outlet of the filters for primary disinfection.
+The WTP is equipped with two diesel generators (WTP and Low Lift Station) for backup power and all process control and monitoring equipment for the Lion's Head DWS.
+The associated distribution system is comprised of 12km of distribution watermains